 • Sampling

-• Baked items if vendor does not have a Cottage Food license with WSDA
+• Baked items if vendor does not have a Cottage Food Permit from WSDA

 • Mobile food trucks (“units”)